The Epic Story of the Dutch Tulip

 The area wasn’t totally impenetrable.
 You could find an occasional obscure passage that would allow you to pass for a month or three in summer, and there were sometimes areas of oases.
 Over time nature spread the tulip to a certain extent – to the north until it met harsh Siberia and to the south where it met the Himalayas, and perhaps skirted a bit into the nooks and crannies of Asia, making its way down to the Arabian sea.

-However thousands of years ago warring tribes and nomads were what really helped the westward migration of the tulip.
+However, thousands of years ago warring tribes and nomads were what really helped the westward migration of the tulip.
 The tulip made its way to Persia, India, further north to the Crimea, and even as far west as Crete.
-Those are largely Islamic lands and in that religion paradise is often imagined as a garden.
+Those are largely Islamic lands and in that religion, paradise is often imagined as a garden.
 Christian scribes allude to a shining city on a hill but their Muslim equivalents envisage a perfect garden, one full of beautiful flowers.

 We can say with certainty that by 1050 tulips had come to be venerated in Persia.
 Tulips grew in the gardens of the old capital, Ishafan, and also Baghdad.
 Poets of that general era used the tulip as a metaphor for beauty and female perfection.
-One poet, Musli Addin Sa’adi, describes his ideal garden in 1250 as a place where “the murmur of a cool stream, bird song, ripe fruit in plenty, bright multi-coloured tulips and fragrant roses” combined to create paradise on earth.
-And with red being a predominant colour of these tulips, it also lent itself to images of blood, sacrifice and passion.
+One poet, Musli Addin Sa’adi, describes his ideal garden in 1250 as a place where “the murmur of a cool stream, bird song, ripe fruit in plenty, bright multi-colored tulips and fragrant roses” combined to create paradise on earth.
+And with red being a predominant color of these tulips, it also lent itself to images of blood, sacrifice, and passion.

 Of the tribes who carried the tulip west, the most significant were the Turks.
 Before researching this story I assumed that the Turks were from Turkey.
-It’s a fair assumption to make (right?) but originally they were a nomadic tribe and only eventually settled in Anatolia – modern day Turkey – in the 11th century.
+It’s a fair assumption to make (right?) but originally they were a nomadic tribe and only eventually settled in Anatolia – modern-day Turkey – in the 11th century.

-The Turks venerated the tulip like no other.
+The Turks venerated the tulip-like no other.
 As nomads who perennially had to survive harsh Asian winters, they would have seen these flowers blooming in Spring and seen not just beauty but endurance.
 The Turkish word for tulip – lale – uses the same letters as the word for Allah.

 Constantinople was quite the glittering prize of bygone eras.
 A magnificent city, it was the capital of the Byzantine Empire until the Turks captured it in 1453.
 The city was in a state of decay, but by then the Turks had been stationary for 400 years and they must have liked the idea of a fixer-upper for they restored it magnificently and made it their capital.